Anabolic steroids are hormones that promote muscle growth and increase strength and energy.

-Long-term use can cause the body to produce too many red blood cells and abnormal levels of fats (lipids Overview of Cholesterol and Lipid Disorders The body needs fats for growth and energy.
+Long-term use can cause the body to produce too many red blood cells and abnormal levels of fats (lipids Overview of Cholesterol and Lipid Disorders The body needs fats (lipids) for growth and energy.
 It also uses them to synthesize hormones and other substances needed for the body’s activities.
-The body may deposit excess fat in blood vessels and... read more ) in the blood.
+The body may deposit excess fat in blood vessels... read more ) in the blood.
 Low-density lipoprotein (LDL)—the bad—cholesterol levels increase, and high-density lipoprotein (HDL)—the good—cholesterol levels decrease.
 Severe cardiovascular complications, including high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , and blood clots, are reported with the use of anabolic steroids.

 Steroids have several psychologic effects (usually only with high doses):